youssefkhaled23/Authentication/README.md

 - `store/`: Contains the Redux store configuration.
 - `types/`: Contains the TypeScript type definitions for the application.
 - `App.tsx`: The main application component.
-- `index.tsx`: The entry point of the application.
+- `main.tsx`: The entry point of the application, which is configured with Vite.

 ## Usage
 To use the login and registration functionality, follow these steps: